electrikmilk/cherrilang.org/language/copy-paste.md

+---
+title: Copy/Paste Actions
+layout: default
+parent: Documentation
+nav_order: 12
+---

-# Copy/Paste actions
+# Pasteables

 Cherri has a built-in pre-processing mechanism for copy-pasting commonly used sets of actions.

-Use the following syntax to create a "pastable"
+Use the following syntax to create a "Pasteable":

 ```
 copy identifier {
     alert("Hello!")
 }
 ```

-{: .note }
-For efficiency, copy statements must proceed pastes.
-You cannot paste a copy before declaring it.

 Then to paste it somewhere in your Shortcut, use the following syntax:

 ```
 paste identifier
 ```

+{: .note }
+For efficiency, copy statements must proceed pastes.
+In other words, you cannot paste a copy before declaring it.

 The resulting Shortcut will have `alert("Hello")` placed wherever you use `paste identifier`!